Guest Column: City Pool is Back in Business… Sort of - The Vicksburg Post

 By January, things were not looking much better as far as the threat of COVID went.
 No one really knew what the future would hold.
 We started working out different scenarios on how we could open successfully, if only for a limited number for a limited time.
 As we do now, we were following CDC guidelines for public pools as closely as possible.
 However, it seemed that every day there was different information coming out.
 Things were changing quicker than we could keep up.

 Now, thanks to the great response to and the effectiveness of the vaccines, instead of mandates, we have “highly encouraged” recommendations.
 We can’t speak for others, but here at City Pool, we have had to step back and take a breath while trying to process this ever-changing information.
 All the while, we are caught in a severe lifeguard shortage.
 We are two weeks from opening, and as of now, we have only four lifeguards on staff.
 To open the pool fully and safely to 100 people, we need at least 20 lifeguards, with a preference for 25.
 This is a large, Olympic-size pool with a considerable kiddie pool as a sidekick.
-The two together hold 450,000 gallons of liquid each summer.
+The two together hold 450,000 gallons of liquid summer.
 With such a large facility, under normal circumstances, we run two shifts a day with 9 to 12 lifeguards on duty for each.
 We can state with confidence that this is not happening this year.

 The nationwide lifeguard shortage has been going on for several years.
 Young people now have more opportunities in the workforce; some go to summer school while others line up several summer athletic camps and activities that would keep them from holding a steady job.
 Another huge reason for City Pool’s guard shortage is the fact that, with good reason, we do not hire anyone under the age of 16.
 Lifeguards can certify at the age of 15, so most newly trained lifeguards find work at other facilities.
 We also were not able to hire any new guards last year due to the pandemic.
 All of the above factors have contributed to where we stand now with the lack of guard staff.